Detection of antibiotic-resistant superbugs triples in Brazil during the pandemic - Health

 This is the basic mechanism for the development of a superbug.
 Some are resistant to certain classes of antibiotics.
 But others are immune to everyone.
 Drugs from the 1950s, which had been abandoned because of side effects, returned to the medical arsenal to tackle resistant variants.

 The prospect of new drugs against bacteria is very low.
 According to World Health Organization (WHO), there are only 43 antibiotics in clinical trials currently in the world.
 At the same time, there are more than 5.7 thousand treatments against the cancer.
-Researching and developing a new drug is a long and expensive process.
+The research and development of a new drug is a long and expensive process.
 Launching an antibiotic on the market that will soon fall into disuse, due to the advance of superbugs, is not economically advantageous for companies.

 international challenge